-Cash Caveats: There is one important distinction when investing in stock index futures.
-To participate, futures investors are required to keep cash in what’s called a “margin” account, at a brokerage firm, which is required to cover steep losses on a futures trade--an occurrence known as a "margin call".
+Cash and margins: There is one important distinction when investing in stock index futures.
+To participate, futures investors are required to keep cash in what’s called a “margin” account, at a brokerage firm, which is required to cover steep losses on a futures trade–an occurrence known as a "margin call".